-Checking to see if the "To" number is potentially reachable
+Step 1: Checking to see if the "To" number is valid

 When you make a POST request to Twilio's REST API, Twilio will check the validity of the "To" phone number in the request.
-If Twilio discovers that the "To" phone number provided cannot possibly exist, Twilio will respond to your API request with an HTTP 400 response and flag your project with Error 21211.
-If there is a possibility that the phone number exists, Twilio will hand the message off to the carrier, and the message will be recorded in the SMS logs with a status of
+If Twilio discovers that the "To" phone number provided cannot possibly exist based on its format, Twilio will respond to your API request with an HTTP 400 response and Error 21211.